 However, some companies can struggle when it comes to retaining a diverse workforce.
 This in part could be caused by unconscious bias or a company’s culture.

-The concept first made popular in the 1990’s as a way to close the skills gap and introduce new technology to senior managers, uses a basic mentor partnership but reversed.
+The concept, first made popular in the 1990s as a way to close the skills gap and introduce new technology to senior managers, uses a basic mentor partnership but reversed.
 For example, a younger employee would ‘mentor’ an older, more senior employee.
 The senior employee, usually management, can then take on board the ideas and have the power to support implementation within the business.

-Although initially used to bridge the age gap, reverse mentoring is now more commonly used to partner up senior members of staff with employees from different diverse backgrounds including women, BAME, LGBT and disabled employees.
+Although initially used to bridge the age gap, reverse mentoring is now more commonly used to partner up senior members of staff with employees from different diverse backgrounds including women, BAME, LGBTQ+ and disabled employees.

 Equality, diversity and inclusion is becoming increasingly important to the culture of a company and how it operates.
 Many organisations are striving to break down barriers, promote inclusivity and look at ways to retain existing employees.
 Reverse mentoring can help in all these areas.